 Despite their critical role within our country’s health system, international medical graduates (IMGs) seeking to practice here are less likely to find a placement in the Main Residency Match than applicants who are matriculating from U.S. medical schools.
-In 2018, for instance, 94 percent of U.S. allopathic senior medical students matched and 89% of U.S. osteopathic senior medical students matched.
+In 2020-21, for instance, 93% of U.S. allopathic senior medical students matched and 89% of U.S. osteopathic senior medical students matched.
 Those numbers are much higher than the 59% of IMGs who matched during the most recent cycle.

-The hurdles to matching as an IMG are numerous but these four tips can help you can help you successfully leap from an international medical school to a U.S. residency program.
+The hurdles to matching as an IMG are numerous but these four tips can help you successfully leap from an international medical school to a U.S. residency program.

 According to the National Resident Matching Program (NRMP), most interview invitations are extended by the end of October—in 2019 (the most recent year data was available), 65% of invitations had been extended by that point in time.
 Getting your applications in as early as possible gives you the best chance to secure interviews.

 It’s wise to identify and apply to programs that have a track record of accepting IMGs.
-FREIDA, the AMA’s comprehensive residency and fellowship database, offers information on more than 11,000 ACGME-accredited residency programs.
-The database allows users to sort programs by 30-plus categories, including the percentage of IMG residents among a group of trainees and visas accepted (H-1B, J-1).
+FREIDA allows users to narrow their search for programs with 35-plus filters, including the percentage of IMG residents among a group of trainees and visas accepted (H-1B, J-1).

 If you’re deciding among a few specialties, you might also consider identifying the more popular options among IMGs.
-The past two years, according to NRMP data, the five specialties in which IMGs made up the largest percent of residents placed were, internal medicine, family medicine, pediatrics, psychiatry and emergency medicine.
+In the 2020-21 cycle, according to NRMP data, the five specialties in which IMGs made up the largest percent of residents placed were, internal medicine, family medicine, pediatrics, psychiatry and emergency medicine.
 Explore over 180 specialties and subspecialties on FREIDA’s Specialty Guide which has recently expanded to include important specialty training information such as graduates’ career plans and specialty statistics.

 Interviewing with a program is your best chance to become more than a test score and name on a CV.
-A survey of residency program directors conducted by the NRMP found that the most significant factor that they considered when ranking applicants was interactions with faculty during their interview and visits.
+A survey of residency program directors conducted by the NRMP found that the most significant factor they considered when ranking applicants was interactions with faculty during their interview and visits.
 With visits likely to be canceled, virtual interviews take on increased importance.

 What’s the best way to approach your interview, either virtually or in person?
 One veteran of the process believes it is simple: Be yourself.

 “Once you have the interview, it’s more about you and not your application,” said Tani Malhotra, MD.
 “Just remember that.
 Let people see you for who you are.
 I had one interview where I spoke about an escape room for most of the time.
 I later heard back that I interviewed very well.
 You can’t fake it.
 Just be yourself and let people know who you are.
 It’s kind of like a first date.”